Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-A \emph{collecting tree} of $\mathrsfs{A}$ is a tree $T$ with the set of vertices $Q_{\mathrsfs{A}/_{\botequiv}}$ and directed edges labeled by letters from $\Sigma$ in the following way: (a) Edges are labeled by letters from $\Sigma$ and correspond to transitions in $\mathrsfs{A}/_{\botequiv}$: each edge $([p],[p'],a)$ is such that $\delta_{\mathrsfs{A}/_{\botequiv}}([p],a) = [p']$. (b) There is a root $[r]$ such that the tree is directed toward it.
-See Fig.~\ref{fig:collecting} in Appendix for an example.
-Equivalently, it can be seen as a specific partial automaton being a subautomaton of $\mathrsfs{A}/_{\botequiv}$ whose underlying digraph is a tree directed toward one state.
-An automaton can have many collecting trees, even for the same $[r]$, and every strongly connected automaton has a collecting tree for every class $[r]$.
+A \emph{collecting tree} of $\mathrsfs{A}$ is a tree $T$ with the set of vertices $Q_{\mathrsfs{A}/_{\botequiv}}$ and directed edges labeled by letters from $\Sigma$ in the following way: \begin{enumerate} \item[(a)] edges and their labels correspond to transitions in $\mathrsfs{A}/_{\botequiv}$:\\each edge $([p],a,[p'])$ is such that ${\delta_{\mathrsfs{A}/_{\botequiv}}([p],a) = [p']}$; \item[(b)] there is a root $[r]$ such that the tree is directed toward it. \end{enumerate} See \Cref{fig:collecting} for an example.
+Equivalently, a collecting tree can be seen as a specific partial DFA which is a sub-automaton of $\mathrsfs{A}/_{\botequiv}$ whose underlying digraph is a tree directed toward one state.
+A DFA can have many collecting trees, even for the same $[r]$, and every strongly connected DFA has a collecting tree for every class $[r]$.